gradle/community/docs/events/gsoc/2025/configuration-cache-and-lock-contention.md

 # GSoC 2025 - Improving Configuration Cache in Key Gradle Plugins

-This project aims to improve Gradle’s build performance by enhancing **Configuration Cache** support in widely-used plugins.The project will help analyze cache behavior and identify areas where multiple processes compete for shared resources, which can slow down builds.
+This project aims to improve Gradle’s build performance by enhancing **Configuration Cache** support in widely-used plugins.

 The long-term goal is to improve developer productivity and CI reliability by making Gradle builds faster, more predictable, and easier to optimize—especially in large-scale projects.